2018/19 Course schedule

 Earn ECTS credits

 You can obtain credits for language courses taken at the Language Centre.
 To have these credits included on your degree certificate, you must submit a request to your Board of Examiners.
+Whether these credits are granted depends on your faculty.
 The study load of each language course is expressed in ECTS credits (a 14-week course is normally worth 3 credits).
 For each course that you pass, your certificate will state the number of ECTS credits awarded.

 Levels of the Common European Framework of Reference